 Entergy allows you to conveniently start, stop, or move your service in a one-stop location.
 Click here to control the status of your electricity when you move.
 Whether you have your User ID or not, with a little information, Entergy can schedule your electricity service to make your move more seamless.

 Entergy also provides steps to start your electricity if you are moving into a newly constructed building.
-Click here to view regulatory steps to connecting energy to your new building.

 About Entergy Texas